 3. Communication plan

-Organizations often find information gaps between teams quite prevalent.
-Closing these gaps with a well thought out communication strategy is crucial to your COE’s success and validity.
-We've simplified our favorite communication techniques and strategies to make your communication plan simple and effective.
+Information gaps between teams across organizations are quite prevalent.
+Closing these gaps with a well thought out communication strategy is crucial to your CoE’s success and validity.
+Your communication plan should be simple and effective.

 4. Enablement strategy

-Creating an effective and all-encompassing enablement strategy is critical to the success of your DocuSign Agreement Cloud adoption.
-This component of your COE trains users and admins on your Agreement Cloud solution and ensures they know how to utilize the solutions in their daily business processes.
+Creating an effective and all-encompassing enablement strategy is critical to the success of your implementation and adoption.
+This component of your CoE trains users and admins on the new solution and ensures they know how to utilize the solutions in their daily business processes.

 5. Support framework